Skip to content

 Small on purpose.
 Shown in full.

 This is a documented index, not a statistical benchmark.
 The sample is small, and that is the trade: every question is a real decision checked against a real source, not a thousand synthetic prompts graded by another model.
 There are no percentages of the internet here and no claims of significance.
-When a figure appears, it is a count against a stated denominator — “3 of 30 results”, never “10% of AI answers”.
+When a figure appears, it is a count against a stated denominator: “3 of 36 results”, never “8% of AI answers”.

 One word is doing careful work, so it is defined here.
-A confident error is a wrong or misleading value served as reliable — the assistant sounded sure and had a source, and was wrong.
+A confident error is a wrong or misleading value served as reliable: the assistant sounded sure and had a source, and was wrong.
 That is different from an outright fabrication, a figure invented with no source at all, of which there were none this run.
-The live Scoreboard reserves the phrase “confidently wrong” for that harder failure — a fabrication — so this report does not reuse it for the 3-of-30 finding.
+The live Scoreboard uses “confidently wrong” for the unhedged form of the same failure (a wrong answer served with no hedge, not an invention) while this report says “confident error” so it also counts the hedged-but-wrong cases.
+Neither phrase means a fabrication.
 Precision about the word is the whole point.

 // Cite this

 Writing about this?
 Copy the verified result with attribution.
 It is machine-readable as a first-party dataset at /state-of-ai-reliability.json.
-Licence: CC BY 4.0.
+Licence: CC BY 4.0, quote it, chart it, redraw it, remix it, with attribution.
+That is deliberately more permissive than the field’s flagship reports, which typically forbid derivatives.

-5 leading AI assistants (ChatGPT, Claude, Gemini, Perplexity and Grok) put to 6 checkable finance-and-regulation questions, N=3, memory off, web search on: 90 graded runs.
+6 leading AI assistants (ChatGPT, Claude, Gemini, Perplexity, Grok and Copilot) put to 6 checkable finance-and-regulation questions, N=3, memory off, web search on: 108 graded runs.

-Graded by hand against the primary source.
+Graded case-by-case against the primary source.
 A documented index, not a statistical benchmark.

 The full dated board, per-question receipts and method: the AI Reliability Scoreboard.
-The running log of documented AI errors behind it: /lessons.
+The running log of documented AI errors behind it: the evidence register.
 The method behind the questions: the Prompt Stack.

 // Last updated & changelog